mayankpathak10/agv_navigation/ReadMe.md

 ## Project Approach:
 1. Develop a custom map in the gazebo.
 	A map containing walls and other obstacles representing industrial workshop scenario is prepared.
-2. Use g-mapping to get occupancy grid of the map.
+2. Use `frontier_exploration` ros package to get occupancy grid of the map.
 	Using the sensors (lidar for gmapping) avaiable on the turtle bot, 2D occupancy grid map is prepared.
 3. Using this map, a path between two given points (Start point and Destination) is calculated using the below path planning algorithm.
 4. Implement Astar algorithm to find the path.